Looping (video game): Gameplay

-Looping is a side-scrolling action game where players guide a plane capable of performing 360° loops by holding the joystick in one direction while steering up or down across two phases in order to reach a docking station.
+Looping is a side-scrolling action game in which the player guides a plane capable of performing 360° loops by holding the joystick in one direction while steering up or down across two phases in order to reach a docking station.
 In multiplayer, two players alternate turns after losing one of their plane stocks.
 The first phase starts in a runway and players must destroy either a terminal base or a rocket base to open a gate that leads to the second phase while avoiding hot-air balloon enemies and city obstacles.

 The second phase involves players flying through a pipe maze devoid of enemies where players must avoid crashing against walls while navigating across narrow passages.
 Players must also avoid several monsters, green liquid drops and bouncing balls at the final section to reach "The End" docking station.
 Extra points are earned by staying in the maze for long time periods or by flying faster.
 By successfully reaching "The End" station, the game loops back to the beginning of the first phase, with the gate leading to the second phase now open but introducing more obstacles and aggressive enemies, as well as a more difficult pipe maze.
 Crashing against an enemy or an obstacle will result in losing a plane stock and once all plane stocks are lost, the game is over unless the player inserts more credits into the arcade machine to continue playing.